 Signal processors in sound reinforcement refer to any device that modifies the signal of the audio.
 For example, it may improve its fidelity or to alter the signal.

-Sources refer to anything used to capture sound such as microphones, DI boxes, or even a CD player.
+Sources in sound reinforcement refer to anything used to capture sound such as microphones, DI boxes, or even a CD player.

 Cables are the cords that manually connect one device to another.